mirucon/required-ja/required.md

     *   [Editor Style](https://developer.wordpress.org/reference/functions/add_editor_style/)
     *   [Logo](https://developer.wordpress.org/themes/functionality/custom-logo/)
 *   Do not use features/APIs meant for WP Core use only e.g. [admin pointers](https://developer.wordpress.org/reference/classes/wp_internal_pointers/) and [private functions](https://codex.wordpress.org/Category:Private_Functions)
-*   **No pay wall restricting any WordPress feature**
+*   **No paywall restricting any WordPress feature**
 *   **Avoid hard coding to modify content**.
 Instead, use function parameters, filters and action hooks where appropriate.
-For example [wp_title](https://developer.wordpress.org/reference/functions/wp_title/) should be modified using a [filter](https://developer.wordpress.org/reference/hooks/wp_title/)
+For example, [wp_title](https://developer.wordpress.org/reference/functions/wp_title/) should be modified using a [filter](https://developer.wordpress.org/reference/hooks/wp_title/)
 *   Able to have child themes made from them.
 (Child themeChild theme A Child Theme is a customized theme based upon a Parent Theme.
 It’s considered best practice to create a child theme if you want to modify the CSS of your theme. [https://developer.wordpress.org/themes/advanced-topics/child-themes/](https://developer.wordpress.org/themes/advanced-topics/child-themes/). ready)
 *   The [theme tags](https://make.wordpress.org/themes/handbook/review/required/theme-tags/) in style.css and description must match what the theme actually does in respect to functionality and design. **Don’t use more than 3 subject tags** (See: [Theme Tag List](https://make.wordpress.org/themes/handbook/review/required/theme-tags/))
 *   Use [template tags](https://codex.wordpress.org/Template_Tags) and action/filterFilter Filters are one of the two types of Hooks [https://codex.wordpress.org/Plugin_API/Hooks](https://codex.wordpress.org/Plugin_API/Hooks).
 They provide a way for functions to modify data of other functions.
 They are the counterpart to Actions.
 Unlike Actions, filters are meant to work in an isolated manner, and should never have side effects such as affecting global variables and output. hooks properly
 *   Include comments.php (via [comments_template()](https://codex.wordpress.org/Function_Reference/comments_template))
-*   Themes may be **backwards compatible**, but **only for 3 major WordPress versions** (version 4.9 if 5.2 is latest)
+*   Themes may be **backward compatible**, but **only for 3 major WordPress versions** (version 4.9 if 5.2 is latest)
 *   Themes **should not remove, hide, or otherwise blockBlock Block is the abstract term used to describe units of markup that, composed together, form the content or layout of a webpage using the WordPress editor.
 The idea combines concepts of what in the past may have achieved with shortcodes, custom HTML, and embed discovery into a single consistent API and user experience. the admin bar from appearing**
 *   **Core theme activation UXUX UX is an acronym for User Experience - the way the user uses the UI.
 Think ‘what they are doing’ and less about how they do it. should not be modified**.
-There should be no *redirect on activation* behaviour
+There should be no *redirect on activation* behavior
-*   All the **notifications generated by a theme** should use the `admin_notices` APIAPI An API or Application Programming Interface is a software intermediary that allows programs to interact with each other and share data in limited, clearly defined ways. and follow the core design pattern. **They must be dismissible**.
-Everything wrapped in the admin notice **needs to follow** core ui design for the notices
+*   All the notifications generated by a theme should use the admin_notices APIAPI An API or Application Programming Interface is a software intermediary that allows programs to interact with each other and share data in limited, clearly defined ways. and follow the core design pattern.
+They must be dismissible.
+Everything wrapped in the admin notice needs to follow core UIUI UI is an acronym for User Interface - the layout of the page the user interacts with.
+Think ‘how are they doing that’ and less about what they are doing. design for the notices

 #### Examples